ALTIBASE/Documents/Manuals/Altibase_trunk/eng/Administrator’s Manual.md

 ![](media/Admin/Admin_eng.1.44.6.jpg)

-Figure 7-16 DROPping a Partition from a Range-Partitioned Object
+Figure 7-16 Dropping a Partition from a Range-Partitioned Object

 The figure above illustrates an example in which a partition called part_2 is dropped from a partitioned object that consists of 4 partitions.